 2. Write a Technical Resume Summary or Objective

-Most technology skills resumes get ignored.
+Most technical resumes get ignored.

 Because tech hiring managers aren’t machines.
-After a while, the resumes they read start to look like redundant code.
+After a while, the tech resumes they read start to look like redundant code.

 How can you make them read yours?